manubot/rootstock/USAGE.md

 > The citation key must begin with a letter, digit, or `_`, and may contain alphanumerics, `_`, and internal punctuation characters (`:.#$%&-+?<>~/`).

 To evaluate whether a citation key fully matches this syntax, try [this online regex](https://regex101.com/r/mXZyY2/latest).
-If the citation key is not valid, use the [citation tag](#citation-tag) workaround below.
+If the citation key is not valid, use the [citation aliases](#citation-aliases) workaround below.
 This is required for citation keys that contain forbidden characters such as `;` or `=` or end with a non-alphanumeric character such as `/`.
 <!-- See [jgm/pandoc#6026](https://github.com/jgm/pandoc/issues/6026) for progress on a more flexible Markdown citation key syntax. -->